JeFrDeSa/flutter-user-auth-sample/README.md

 # user_auth_sample

-A simple user authentication code sample for Flutter.
+A simple user authentication code sample for Flutter, using
+* Architecture: Clean Architecture
+* State Management: BLoC

 ## App use